This chapter describes the major steps to configure Oracle Exadata System Software.

 2.6 Configuring Cells, Cell Disks, and Grid Disks with CellCLI

 After you complete the tasks described in "Preparing the Servers", you must configure the cells, cell disks and grid disks for each new storage server.

 During the procedure, you can display help using the

 HELP command, and object attributes using the

 DESCRIBE command.
-Example 2-6 shows how to display help and a list of attributes for Exadata Cell objects.
+Example 2-6 shows how to display help and a list of attributes for Oracle Exadata Database Machine